-As Chair of the Department of Health Evidence and Policy and Co-Director of the International Center for Health Outcomes and Innovation Research (InCHOIR) at Mount Sinai, Dr. Gelijns' research focuses on surgical and device-based trials; comparative effectiveness research; and the factors shaping the development and diffusion of medical technology, and their policy implications.
+As Chair of the Department of Population Health Science and Policy and Co-Director of the International Center for Health Outcomes and Innovation Research (InCHOIR) at Mount Sinai, Dr. Gelijns' research focuses on surgical and device-based trials; comparative effectiveness research; and the factors shaping the development and diffusion of medical technology, and their policy implications.
 She has written extensively about the uncertainty involved in medical research, the roles of the public and private sectors in technological change, and the dynamics of medical innovation.
 Her more recent work has focused on the design, execution and policy implications of clinical trials of novel surgical procedures, biologicals and devices.
 She directed the data coordinating center (DCC) for several NIH- and industry-supported trials as well as the DCC for the NIH- and CIHR-funded Cardiothoracic Surgical Trials Network.

 Dr. Gelijns served as a consultant to various national and international organizations, including the WHO, the OECD, Paris, France, the National Academy of Engineering and the Institute of Medicine, and she was a member of the board of the International Society on Technology Assessment in Health Care.
 She has also authored or co-authored more than 130 peer-reviewed articles, books, book chapters, editorials and reviews.

 Eric J. GertlerExecutive Vice President and Managing Director, Center for Economic Transformation, New York City Economic Development Corporation